tylerbisk/netlify/FreasyPrivacy.markdown

 ### Information for European Union Customers

-By using FFF and providing your information, you authorize us to collect, use, and store your information outside of the European Union.
+By using Freasy and providing your information, you authorize us to collect, use, and store your information outside of the European Union.

 ### International Transfers of Information